 It is your responsibility to ensure that any ad networks or affiliates associated with your action comply with these policies and do not employ any prohibited promotion practices.

-Actions targeting children under 13 or providing content explicitly for children under 13 are not allowed at this time.
+Apps targeting children under 13 or providing content explicitly for children under 13 are only allowed as part of the Apps for Families program (currently only available in the U.S.).

 To ensure a great user experience, your action must operate as described, provide a high-quality user experience, and take advantage of the platform's features.